K-Sato1995/gatsbyBlog/content/posts/Me-and-English/index.md

 # 0 to 12 years old (Born to Elementary school)

-No expose to the language at all.
+No exposure to the language at all.

 # 13 to 16 years old(Middle school to High school junior year)